AustralianCancerDataNetwork/groundworkers/docs/tools/mapping.md

 # Mapping Tools

-These tools are for mapping and review workflows where the caller usually wants more than a single "best guess".
-They help you gather evidence, inspect context, and compare candidates.
+These tools support mapping review when a single best result is not enough.
+They gather evidence, add context, and make candidate comparisons explicit.

 ## When to use these tools

 Use the mapping tools when you want to:

 - compare exact, normalized, full-text, and embedding retrieval side by side
-- build a reviewer or LLM-facing candidate packet
+- build a candidate packet for a reviewer or downstream mapping service
 - ask for broader parent concepts when a hit is too specific
 - assemble one context object for a chosen concept
 - expand simple concept expressions